intel/program-optimization-advice-exploration-scripts/README.md

 ```
 python extractCodelet.py

 Below include some sample steps to try the loop extractor.
-Assuming the working directory is `/path/to/working` and the repo is checked out at `/path/to/working/codelet-extractor`.
+Assuming the working directory is {path_to_working} and the repo is checked out at _/path_to_working_/`codelet-extractor`.
 ```

 ### Testing using SPEC2017